Skip to main content

 Apply optimizer update after accumulating gradients:

-Supports grad_accumulation_normalization for controlling how accumulated gradients are normalized.
+Advanced callers may pass grad_accumulation_normalization to control how accumulated gradients are normalized.
+The default None leaves gradients unchanged.
 Pass GradAccNormalization.NUM_LOSS_TOKENS, GradAccNormalization.NUM_SEQUENCES, or GradAccNormalization.NONE rather than raw strings.
-See Loss Functions for when to use each mode.
+See the cookbook skill reference for operational guidance.

 save_weights_for_sampler(name, ttl_seconds=None, checkpoint_type=None)